SeaPearl19/Final-work/README.md

 # Final-work
-C, Excel
-(report is in google drive)
+C (report is in google drive), Excel